CCVE/Study Guide

 Scope of Practice

-Canadian Certified Vocational Evaluators (CCVE) have the specialized expertise to conduct comprehensive assessments & provide forensic services for assisting in the determination of benefit entitlement or quantifying financial losses related to vocational impairment, earning capacity, work capacity, employability, placeability as well as residual vocational capacity & avocational-related losses.
-Canadian Registrants of the College must be Certified Vocational Rehabilitation Professionals (CVRP) prior to applying to become a CCVE.
-Registrants with this specialty possess a unique set of knowledge, experiences, skills, as well as the ability to determine strategies & to administer, score & interpret psychometric tests &/or work samples in providing vocational evaluation services, as confirmed via the College’s certification & examination process.
+Canadian Certified Vocational Evaluators have specialized expertise to conduct comprehensive assessments & provide forensic services for assisting in the determination of benefit entitlement or quantifying financial losses related to vocational impairment, earning capacity, work capacity, employability, placeability as well as residual vocational capacity & avocational-related losses.
+Canadian Registrants of the College must be Certified Vocational Rehabilitation Professionals, CVRPs prior to applying to become a CCVE.
+Registrants with this specialty possess a unique set of knowledge, experiences, skills, as well as the ability to determine strategies & to administer, score & interpret psychometric tests &/or work samples in providing vocational evaluation services, as confirmed by the College’s certification & examination process.

 CCVE Certification Classification

-Certified Vocational Rehabilitation Professionals may apply for certification in areas of specialization, including Certified Vocational Evaluator (CCVE).
-This credential is awarded to professionals who can demonstrate competence in the essential performance areas related to Vocational Evaluation as described by the College’s Scope of Practice.
-The primary purpose of CCVE certification is to provide assurance to the public that those professionals engaged in vocational evaluation services have met acceptable standards of knowledge, performance & quality.
-Applicants must provide documentation of their education, training & professional work experience, submit independently authored work products for successful peer-review & pass the Board-certified CCVE examination.
+Certified Vocational Rehabilitation Professionals may apply for certification in areas of specialization, including Certified Vocational Evaluator, CCVE.
+This credential is awarded to professionals who demonstrate competence in the essential performance areas related to VE as described by the credential’s scope of practice.
+The primary purpose of CCVE certification is to provide assurance to the public that those professionals engaged in VE services have met the standards of knowledge, performance & quality.
+Applicants must provide documentation of education, training & professional experience, submit independently authored work products for successful peer-review & Board-certified CCVE examination.

 CCVE Eligibility & Application process

-Prior to submitting an application, forward your current resume/CV showing VE experience and education to info@cvrp.ca to determine eligibility at no cost.
+Prior to applying, forward a current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at NO COST.

 Work products must be from one of the options below: